 Missions are a part of Horizon Europe.
 Missions consist of research activities and aim to solve major societal challenges.
 There are 5 mission areas:

-- Adaptation to climate change including societal transformation
+- Adaptation to climate change mission

-- Climate-neutral and smart cities
+- Climate-neutral and smart cities mission

 How to apply?